Toledo Red Man Tobaccos: Return to independence

 The ABL elected not to play a 1931–32 season due to financial difficulties caused by the Great Depression, but the Red Man continued as an independent team.
 Denhert, Lapchick, Banks, and Barry left the team to form the Rosenblum-Celtics with Nat Hickey.
 Cannon replaced them with Frank Shimek, Rusty Saunders, Carl Husta, and Shang Chadwick – the latter three coming from the reigning ABL champion Fort Wayne Hoosiers.
 The Red Man Tobaccos opponents included the Brooklyn Visitations, New York Renaissance, and Chicago Bruins.

 Return to the NPBL

 In 1932, Toledo returned to National Professional Basketball League, this time sponsored by another Toledo tobacco company – Crimson Coach, and playing at the Toledo Coliseum.

 The Crimson Coach Tobaccos consisted of Fred Jacobs, Abe Yourist, Arnie Straka, Ollie Wiza, Hank Hubbard, Jim Barnham, and captain Pip Koehler and finished the year with an 8–4 record.
 The team made the NPBL finals, but were swept in three games by the Akron Firestone Non-Skids.
+Unlike the previous National Professional Basketball League that the Toledo franchise had played in (and won a championship in), this version of the NPBL would technically end up being a precursor to the National Basketball League, which would eventually end up merging operations with the Basketball Association of America to become the present-day National Basketball Association.